Unlock promotions, career opportunities, and extra income with Python.

 Frequently Asked Questions

-You have lifetime access to the PQN Pro community, your cohort's Live Session replays, code notebooks, and written course curriculum.
+You have lifetime access to the PQN Pro community, the self-paced modules, code notebooks, and written course curriculum.
 That way, you can follow along at your own pace!

-The course goes fast.
-But since you have 50% discount to the PQN Pro community, you can go at your own pace.
-Plus you have 1,000+ people that can quickly help you debug your code, answer questions, and get you unstuck to keep learning.
+You can go at your own pace.
+Plus you have 1,300+ people that can quickly help you debug your code, answer questions, and get you unstuck to keep learning.

 I built a business on trust.
 I am public online and have tied my personal avatar on social media platforms (including LinkedIn where my posts are monitored) to the PyQuant News avatar.
 1,000+ people have trusted me to get them outcomes with Python.
 You can too.